webconnex/slate/source/includes/_appendix.md

 Available Statuses	| Description
 --------------------|-----------------------------------------------------------
-active							| is active and will continue to process future payments inactive						| is inactive and will not process future payments canceled						| is canceled and will no longer process future payments completed						| is completed and will no longer process future payments
+active							| Is active and will continue to process future payments inactive						| Is inactive and will not process future payments canceled						| Is canceled and will no longer process future payments completed						| Is completed and will no longer process future payments

 ## Memberships